 “A problem is a gift in disguise”

 The gift is that the three novels which make up The Hollis Family Trilogy can now be published together.
-Looking for the Diamond and Just Henry can be published side by side and A Little Love Song and Broken Soil, about the life changing experiences of women during the second world war can keep each other company.
+Looking for the Diamond and Just Henry can be published side by side and A Little Love Song and Green For Women, about the life changing experiences of women during the second world war can keep each other company.